Converse (brand): 2002–present: Acquisition by Nike and new headquarters

+In July 2003, Nike paid US$309 million to acquire Converse.
 In January 2013, Converse announced plans for a new headquarters building.
 It was constructed near North Station in downtown Boston, on the Lovejoy Wharf, as part of a site overhaul and restoration of public waterfront access.
 The 10-story 214000 ft2 office building includes a permanent music recording studio, 5000 ft2 gym with separate yoga studio, and a 3500 ft2 retail store.

-Litigation
+In May 2023, Converse hired Jared Carver as the new president and CEO.
+In August 2025, Carver stepped down from his role as president and CEO.
+He was replaced by Aaron Cain, who was previously vice president and general manager of Nike Global Men's business.

+Converse sparked renewed popularity among teens in 2025, driven in part by a limited-edition collaboration with pop star Charli XCX.

+Legal issues

-Starting in July 2008, Converse sent around 180 cease-and-desist letters to over 30 companies that they claimed were violating the Chuck Taylor All Star trademark and selling so-called look-alike sneakers.
+Starting in July 2008, Converse sent around 180 cease-and-desist letters to over 30 companies that they claimed were violating the Chuck Taylor All-Stars trademark and selling so-called look-alike sneakers.
 In October 2014, Converse filed a lawsuit against 30 companies for allegedly infringing on its generic sneaker style's bumper toe, striped midsole, and toe cap.
 The brand argued that companies were violating an alleged common-law trademark by importing sneakers with similar elements.
 Several companies settled with Converse and they were dropped from the list.

 In November 2015, Charles Bullock, chief administrative judge at the International Trade Commission, preliminarily ruled that several brands Converse filed against were violating Converse's outsole design trademarks, i.e. the pattern on the bottom of the sole of the shoe.
+The soles of the shoes are designed to allow players to jump or move in all directions.
+The diamond pattern makes this possible.
 Judge Bullock further ruled that while Skechers "Twinkle Toes" brands did share similarities to Converse, "Twinkle Toes" were different enough and marketed in a way for it not to be mistaken for Chuck Taylor All-Stars.
 Judge Bullock also ruled that most of the shoes sold by Highline United under the Ash brand did not infringe and that Converse did not have a valid common law mark for its midsole.

 On June 23, 2016, the anniversary of the death of Chuck Taylor, the International Trade Commission ruled that Converse's alleged trade dress for the midsole design of a combined toe cap, toe bumper, and stripe was not entitled to trademark protection under the common law and found invalid Converse's federal trademark registration.
 The case was appealed to the U.S. Court of Appeals for the Federal Circuit, which ruled that the ITC had used the wrong test and remanded the case.
-On remand, the ITC ruled that Converse’s trade dress was protectable but not infringed.
+On remand, the ITC ruled that Converse's trade dress was protectable but not infringed.